 When assembling recitals, I included songs by Charles Ives and Francis Poulenc.
 I even performed the Luigi Dallapiccola Goethe Lieder, a fully 12 tone piece, just because the poems were by Goethe.

 I was cast in operas by Stravinsky, Martinu, Menotti, Vaughan-Williams, Benjamin Britten and Vivian Fine.
 I sang the alto solo in Honegger's King David and the chorus of Leoš Janáček's Glagolitic Mass and Honneger's Jeanne d'Arc au bûcher, a wonderful piece.
-I studied Stravinsky's Symphony of Psalms for conducting.

 I am very much at home in the American 20th century, and feel this music to be old friends.
 Vanessa, Susannah and Antony and Cleopatra, though recently new to me, sounded exactly as I expected them to.
 If I had to write about nothing but Verdi and Puccini over and over I would probably quickly stop blogging.